-Manchester is the first city of the industrial revolution, the city that shaped the modern world, the industrial strength city.
-Whether you’re new to Manchester or looking to be refreshed at the parts reached before, the “Welcome to Manchester” tour is the only choice, taking you to the great sights, the landmark locations, the must-see attractions.
+Manchester was the first city of the industrial revolution, the city that shaped the modern world, the industrial strength city.

 Central Library Reading Room